 How should you be conducting the focus group?

 You need to select five people who fit your target client profile.
 During the focus group have them seated around a round table in a quiet environment.
 First, start by explaining the purpose of the focus group, and make sure to tell them that you’re looking for honest feedback.
 Then, ask them for their observations on each of the three business names.

 “My first business name idea is [business name idea #1].
 What do you think of the name?”

 At the end, you can ask them to vote for their favorite name.

-A good idea is to record the discussion, with their consent, and take only a few notes.
+It’s a good idea to record the discussion, with the participants’ consent, and to take only a few notes.
 This way, you can really concentrate on what people are saying.
 You could even have a second person take notes while you ask the questions.

 For more details on how to conduct an informal focus group, you can read Puican’s article on Conducting an informal focus group.

 Step 2: Test the final business name with at least 10 people

 Write in one sentence what your business is about, using your new business name.

 An example would be: